6 Go-To Resources for PA Women-Owned Businesses in 2020

-As we celebrate Women’s History Month, we’d like to recognize the contributions of the more than 300,000 women-owned businesses in Pennsylvania with a list of go-to resources for female entrepreneurs.
+In Pennsylvania, we recognize the contributions of our more than 300,000 women-owned businesses that call our state home.
+For those looking to start your own business in PA, we have put together a list of go-to resources for our female entrepreneurs.
 Whether it’s becoming certified as a small diverse business, applying for funding, finding business mentors, or contracting with government agencies, Pennsylvania can help its women-owned businesses build a bright future for themselves and their families, ensure their neighborhoods are vibrant places to live and work, and contribute to our thriving economy.

 1. Pennsylvania Business One-Stop Shop